taikoxyz/taiko-mono/packages/protocol/docs/how_taiko_proves_blocks.md

 - Has a byte-size smaller than the protocol constant _`maxBytesPerTxList`_ (also enforced in contracts);
 - Can be RLP-decoded into a list of transactions without trailing space;
 - Contains no more transactions (valid and invalid) than the protocol constant _`maxTransactionsPerBlock`_;
-- Has a total gas limit for all valid transactions not exceeding the protocol constant _`blockMaxGasLimit`_.
+- Has a total gas limit for all valid transactions not exceeding the protocol constant _`blockMaxGasLimit`_;

 ZKP must prove whether the `txList` is valid or invalid.
 For an invalid `txList`, the corresponding L2 block will only have an anchor transaction.